MirageNet/Mirage/doc/docs/guides/serialization.md

 #### Classes and Structs

-Weaver will read/write every public field in the type, unless the field is marked with `[System.NonSerialized]`.
+Weaver will read/write every public field in the type unless the field is marked with `[System.NonSerialized]`.
 If there is an unsupported type in the class or struct Weaver will fail to make read/write functions for it.

-:::note
+:::caution
-Weaver does not check properties
+The weaver does not check properties
 :::

 #### Enums

 Weaver will use the underlying type of an enum to read and write them.
 By default this is `int`.

-For example `Switch` will use the `byte` read/write functions to be serialized
+For example, `Switch` will use the `byte` read/write functions to be serialized
 ```cs
 public enum Switch : byte
 {